Trump aides were in constant touch with senior Russian officials during campaign

 Adding to US investigators' concerns were intercepted communications between Russian officials before and after the election discussing their belief that they had special access to Trump, two law enforcement officials tell CNN.
 These officials cautioned the Russians could have been exaggerating their access.

+Trump dismissed the claims that his advisers had close ties to Russia in a tweet Wednesday.

+"This Russian connection non-sense is merely an attempt to cover-up the many mistakes made in Hillary Clinton's losing campaign," Trump tweeted.

-CNN has reached out to the White House and Flynn for comment.
+CNN has reached out to Flynn for comment.
 In an interview, Manafort emphatically denied that he was in contact with Russians known to US intelligence.

 "That is 100% not true, at least as far as me," he said.
 "I cannot believe that they are including me in anything like that.
 I have not been involved in any of these activities."